-- An explicit prudence margin of 5% on ongoing expenses, and a 5% margin on one-off expenses has been allowed for.
-In addition, a more prudent approach to the calculation of diseconomies of scale has been adopted.
-The overall margin for prudence (explicit and implicit) exceeds 10%; - Assurance and annuities in payment assumptions have a margin of 10% with this increasing to 20% where there are limitations on the data.
-There is further prudence in the long-term improvement rates for annuities in-payment (0.25% pa increase in the rate of improvement); - No reduction is made for persistency; and - The assumption for the take-up of GAOs contains additional prudence in that the take-up rate increases linearly to 95% over 20 years.
+• An explicit prudence margin of 20% on non-investment related expenses.

+- Assurance and annuities in payment assumptions have a margin of 10% with this increasing to 20% where there are limitations on the data.
+There is further prudence in the long-term improvement rates for annuities in-payment (0.25% p.a. increase in the rate of improvement); - No reduction is made for persistency; and - The assumption for the take-up of GAOs contains additional prudence in that the take-up rate increases linearly to 95% over 20 years.